article

 How do I start updating my home for a new time of year without a full overhaul?

 Begin with a neutral foundation—think walls, rugs, and large furniture—and swap small accents first.
 Change pillows, throws, and a table runner to shift the look instantly.
 Use versatile pieces like trays and vases so you can refresh with minimal effort and cost.
+Focus on the 80/20 rule: keep 80% of your decor neutral and change only 20% for seasonal impact.

 What’s the easiest order to change items when moving from one season to the next?

-Which neutral colors work best year-round?
+Which neutral colors work best year-round for seasonal decorating?

 How can I shift color accents for each season without buying new furniture?